 Grandpa and other animals are feeling sick so Charlotte uses scientific reasoning to get to the bottom of the problem.
 Charlotte forms a hypothesis, makes a second hypothesis, and conducts clinical trials.
 Not only is the scientific method demonstrated, but this picture book is also full of rich vocabulary words and sends the message that you don’t have to be the oldest, biggest, or be the smartest to make a difference.

 Newton and Curie: The Science Squirrels by Daniel Kirk

 Newton is a curious squirrel with lots of questions.
 He overhears science lessons in a classroom with an open window and learns about simple machines.
 Then, he and his little sister do experiments that apply the scientific principles he’s learned–they make a swing, a seesaw, and a pulley — showing that science is fun and can be helpful.

-My Brother the Duck by Pat Zietlow Miller, illustrated Daniel Wiseman
+My Brother the Duck written by Pat Zietlow Miller, illustrated by Daniel Wiseman

 If you like cute, silly books, you’ll be charmed by this little girl who uses the scientific method to conclude that her new baby brother is actually a duck!

 The Scientific Method in Chapter Books & Middle Grade Books

 Jaden Toussaint, the Greatest Episode 1: The Quest for Screen Time by Marti Dumas

 (ages 6 – 9)